Hot Wedding Hairstyles for 2016

 Sleek Side Ponytails

 It seems as if side ponytails are going to be making a comeback in 2016!
-Whether you go for a sleek, classic look or a softer ponytail with delicate waves, this hairstyle is full of potential.
+Whether you go for a sleek, classic look or a softer ponytail with delicate waves for your wedding hair, this hairstyle is full of potential.
 If a ponytail doesn’t seem extravagant enough for your wedding day, why not add some plaits or use the hairstyle to show off a pair of statement earrings?

 This beautiful hairstyle would be perfect for a fairytale wedding!
 Show these photos to your hair stylist and ask them to recreate this magical look.
 If you’re feeling brave, you can try to create the look yourself by curling your hair and loosely plaiting it into a french braid.
 Pair this hairstyle with a classic, ballgown style dress and you’re good to go!

-To find a hair supplier near you, start searching here!
+To find a hair supplier near you for your wedding hairstyle, start searching here!